-- As soon as you get these basics out of the way, you can get down to business!
+- As soon as you get these basics out of the way, you can get down to business.
 For the remainder of your first session, your therapist is going to want to get to know you.
-Aside from the medical history, who are you?
 What brought you to therapy?
 What do you want to get out of therapy?

 - From there, you’ll continue to progress with each session.
 It might not feel like you’re progressing at times, but you are.
 Again, therapy is a journey, which sometimes means taking a couple steps back before moving forward—it’s all part of the grand plan.